berinaniesh/ucf/README.md

 ### vim / neovim

-After saving the file, run this program on the file as a shell command.
+After saving the file, run `ucf` on the file as a shell command.

 ```
 :!ucf %